Economic freedom: Freedom of contract

 Critics of the classical view of freedom of contract argue that this freedom is illusory when the bargaining power of the parties is highly unequal, most notably in the case of contracts between employers and workers.
-As in the case of restrictions on working hours, workers as a group may benefit from legal protections that prevent individuals agreeing to contracts that require long working hours.
+The argument is that workers as a group may benefit from legal protections that prevent individuals agreeing to contracts that require long working hours.
 In its West Coast Hotel Co. v.
-Parrish decision in 1937, overturning Lochner, the Supreme Court cited an earlier decision:
+Parrish decision in 1937, the Supreme Court retrenched on some of its previous caselaw protecting the freedom of contract.